pgagarinov/awesome-proxmox/vyos-proxmox-kvm/README.md

-# Create Vyos VMs within Proxmox cluster via Ansible playbook
+# Create Vyos VMs within Proxmox cluster via Ansible playbooks

   These Ansible playbooks create `vyos` VMs on Proxmox node with certain configured network settings.
 Also using playbooks you can remove, start or stop them.